 The patient should let the gynecologist know immediately if she is experiencing any severe pain or bleeding, if she is having symptoms of a urinary tract infection, or if she sees that she continues to bleed for longer than two days after the procedure.

 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult ob/gyn gynecologist about your specific condition.
 Only a trained, experienced board certified gynecologist in a specialized NYC gynecology facility can determine an accurate diagnosis and proper treatment.

 Do you have questions about Cystoscopy Procedure in NYC?
-Would like to schedule an appointment with the top Midtown NYC gynecologist, Dr. Anat Zelmanovich of Manhattan Women’s Health and Wellness, please contact our office for OBGYN consultation.
+Would like to schedule an appointment with the top Midtown NYC gynecologist, Dr. Anat Zelmanovich of Manhattan Women’s Health and Wellness, please contact our New York gynecology office for OBGYN consultation.